Permissions and Sharing in Agent Builder

 2. Use filters to view status, creator, and more.

-Workflow Ownership
+Workflow Agent Ownership

 For more details, expand the dropdown below.